-This topic contains 2 replies, has 1 voice, and was last updated by Mike 2 months, 2 weeks ago.
+- This topic has 2 replies, 1 voice, and was last updated 3 years, 1 month ago by Mike.

 Anyone have experience with torque marks across fittings and bolts?
 Fittings are currently my biggest concern as per manufacturers recommendation should be made up until wrench meets resistance, marked with a line across the fitting then wrenched a certain number a flats past the initial mark.
 Having to stop making up the connection to mark the fitting, keeping track of the pen to mark, knowing the correct amount of flats to go past for different size fittings all create issues.